4. Tax-Free Childcare

 If your child is older, you can get an email when you can apply.

 You can make a payment the day after you put money in your account.
-It usually takes 3 days for the money to reach your provider’s account.
+It usually takes 3 working days for the money to reach your provider’s account.

 If you’re on parental leave